Ecarrion/Quick-Translate/README.markdown

 * Select Desired Text and press the 'd' key of your keyboard for an instant definition in the active page.
 * Click 'More' for definition using Google Dictionary Web Site

+###Change Language
+* Click on the Quick Translate Icon located next of your address-bar.
+* Choose the your desired languages.

 [Quick Translate](https://chrome.google.com/webstore/detail/kghoiamnhpiljmmndbecoikdganbnagk?hl=en-US)
  by *Ernesto Carrión*